-You can get it started in FREE.
+You can get it started for FREE.

 Tutanota is a secure email service provider launched in 2011 in Germany, which has strong privacy laws.
-It is a serious and reliable servicer, run by a team of privacy enthusiasts.
+It is a serious and reliable service run by a team of privacy enthusiasts.
 They plan to become the privacy-respecting Google alternative with their encrypted calendar, cloud storage, and notes.

 - Anonymous signup without phone number or any identifiable data